Lesson n°6

 User.create! email: "[email protected]", password: "password"

-That will create two users in the database.
+This will create two users in the database.
 The first one has an id of 1 and the second one has an id of 2.

-Let's open the sign in form and sign in with the first user.
+Let's open the sign-in form and sign in with the first user.
 We should be redirected to the dashboard and see "Welcome [email protected]".

 Sign in with the first user